SolaceProducts/pubsubplus-gke-quickstart/README.md

 # Install a Solace Message Router onto a Google Container Engine, (gke), cluster

+## Purpose of this repository

+This repository expands on [Solace Kubernetes Quickstart](https://github.com/SolaceProducts/solace-kubernetes-quickstart) to provide a concrete example of how to deploy a Solace VMR on Google Container Engine on a single node GKE cluster.

+## Description of Solace VMR

 The Solace Virtual Message Router (VMR) provides enterprise-grade messaging capabilities deployable in any computing environment.
 The VMR provides the same rich feature set as Solace’s proven hardware appliances, with the same open protocol support, APIs and common management.
 The VMR can be deployed in the datacenter or natively within all popular private and public clouds.

 ## How to Deploy a VMR onto GKE